MobileSystem7/mobilesystem7.github.io/_posts/2014-11-25-jruby-java-testing.md

 ---

-Here at Mobile System 7, most of our code is Ruby, but we do have a small amount of java code where ruby deployment would be inappropriate.
-However, just because we have to use java in the code  doesn't mean we need to use java to test the code.
+Here at Mobile System 7, most of our code is Ruby, but we do have a small amount of Java code where Ruby deployment would be inappropriate.
+However, just because we have to use Java in the code  doesn't mean we need to use Java to test the code.

-There are a number of good reasons for using Ruby for testing java code
+There are a number of good reasons for using Ruby for testing Java code

 1. Ruby is more concise &mdash; Less code is better.
 2. Ruby testing frameworks like MiniTest are more readable &mdash; using actual english to describe tests ratherThanCamelcaseIdentifiers
 3. We can use some of Ruby's dynamic debugging tools like pry
-4. We have more experience with ruby and ruby test frameworks than with java/junit
+4. We have more experience with Ruby and Ruby test frameworks than with Java/junit

-As an example, we will develop a java class that summarizes counts of objects in a collection, returning a Map with unique objects from the collection as keys and the count as values.
+As an example, we will develop a Java class that summarizes counts of objects in a collection, returning a Map with unique objects from the collection as keys and the count as values.
 For example: